dacrands/ww1WikiGraphs/README.md

 # WWI Wiki Graphs

-Uses the data from [this wikipedia page](https://en.wikipedia.org/wiki/World_War_I_casualties) to create histograms of the military and civilian casualties for select nations.
+Uses the data from [this wikipedia page](https://en.wikipedia.org/wiki/World_War_I_casualties) to create histograms of the military and civilian casualties for select belligerents.

 ## Background
 I am a history buff, so I wanted to apply Python's data science libraries to visualize some WWI data.